The following is a list of frequently asked questions regarding Intramural Activities at the University of Washington Bothell.

 Current University of Washington Bothell (UWB) and Cascadia College (CC) students may participate for no additional fee other than what is paid with tuition.

-University of Washington Bothell faculty and staff are eligible to participate after paying a $40 quarterly fee for a Rec Pass to the Cashier's Office (located in Husky Hall).
+University of Washington Bothell (UWB) as well as Cascadia College (CC) faculty and staff are eligible to participate after paying a $40 quarterly fee for a Rec Pass to the Cashier's Office (located in Husky Hall).

 Q: What do I need to participate in Intramural Activities?